Race and crime in the United States: History

 The relationship between race and crime has been an area of study for criminologists since the emergence of anthropological criminology in the late 19th century.
 Cesare Lombroso, founder of the Italian school of criminology, argued that criminal behavior was the product of biological factors, including race.
 He was among the first criminologists to claim a direct link between race and crime.
-This biological perspective, sometimes seen as racist and increasingly unpopular, was criticized by early 20th century scholars, including Frances Kellor, Johan Thorsten Sellin and William Du Bois, who argued that other circumstances, such as social and economic conditions, were the central factors which led to criminal behavior, regardless of race.
+This biological perspective, sometimes seen as racist, was criticized by early 20th century scholars, including Frances Kellor, Johan Thorsten Sellin and William Du Bois, who argued that other circumstances, such as social and economic conditions, were the central factors which led to criminal behavior, regardless of race.
 Du Bois traced the causes of the disproportional representation of blacks in the criminal justice system back to the improperly handled emancipation of black slaves in general and the convict leasing program in particular.
 In 1901, he wrote:

 There are no reliable statistics to which one can safely appeal to measure exactly the growth of crime among the emancipated slaves.
-About seventy per cent of all prisoners in the South are black; this, however, is in part explained by the fact that accused Negroes are still easily convicted and get long sentences, while whites still continue to escape the penalty of many crimes even among themselves.
+About seventy percent of all prisoners in the South are black; this, however, is in part explained by the fact that accused Negroes are still easily convicted and get long sentences, while whites still continue to escape the penalty of many crimes even among themselves.
 And yet allowing for all this, there can be no reasonable doubt but that there has arisen in the South since the [civil] war a class of black criminals, loafers, and ne'er-do-wells who are a menace to their fellows, both black and white.

+Neither Seward nor Van Buren critiqued the Auburn prison system and the disproportionate incarceration of African Americans in the North at the time.
+They both supported the prison and pointed to race as the defining cause of criminality, albeit in different ways.

 The debate that ensued remained largely academic until the late 20th century, when the relationship between race and crime became a recognized field of specialized study in criminology.
 Helen T. Greene, professor of justice administration at Texas Southern University, and Shaun L. Gabbidon, professor of criminal justice at Pennsylvania State University, note that many criminology and criminal justice programs now either require or offer elective courses on the topic of the relationship between race and crime.